dmbarbour/wikilon/docs/ABCRT.md

 This might reduce effective utilization of multiple threads, though.
 Would it be better to use a weaker `{&par~}` annotation to keep content local for a cycle, and `{&par}` for a more strict interpretation?
 I'm not sure.

+## API

+A minimal API is to focus on a 'bytecode stream' as the primary input and output, perhaps with an option for certain Wikilon runtime extensions to the bytecode (e.g. use of `u = vvrwlc`).

+I'd like to support computation with high performance, iterative streams of bytecode, such that we can begin processing the stream before we've finished providing the stream.
+This may require explicit support, an explicit stream processing task.

 ## Dead Ideas